FanmingL/Recurrent-Offpolicy-RL/readme.md

 # Off-Policy RL with RNN and Transformers

-This repository is the official implementation of the paper "[Efficient Recurrent Off-Policy RL Requires a Context-Encoder-Specific Learning Rate.](https://arxiv.org/abs/2405.15384)" It includes implementations of SAC and TD3 based on RNN and Transformer architectures.
+This repository is the official implementation of the NeurIPS 2024 paper "[Efficient Recurrent Off-Policy RL Requires a Context-Encoder-Specific Learning Rate.](https://arxiv.org/abs/2405.15384)" It includes implementations of SAC and TD3 based on RNN and Transformer architectures.

 🌟We presented some reproduced results and logs in the [result page](results.md).